I really hate comma plus and.

 Partly you can tell the good ones from the bad ones because NOBODY would ever say the bad ones out loud.
 We simply don't use comma plus and this way in spoken English.
 Nobody ever does or ever will.
 Try saying all the bad examples out loud and you'll see.
 They don't make sense with how we think or speak.
 That's the crucial way to tell if you're doing it right or wrong.
 Say it out loud.
 Comma plus and will always sound extremely awkward and tacked on.

-In summary, death to comma plus and and any and that is just functioning a plus sign instead of being a sensible connection between two simultaneous or otherwise essentially connected ideas that drive narrative motion forward.
+In summary, death to comma plus and and any and that is just functioning as a plus sign instead of being a sensible connection between two simultaneous or otherwise essentially connected ideas that drive narrative motion forward.

 No comments: